ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-certificate-ui}
 {: ui}

-You can enable automatic rotation for your public certificate at its creation, or by editing the details of an existing certificate. {{site.data.keyword.secrets-manager_short}} sends a request to renew the certificate 31 days before it expires.
+You can use the {{site.data.keyword.secrets-manager_short}} UI to enable automatic rotation for your public certificates.
+After a certificate is enabled for automation rotation, {{site.data.keyword.secrets-manager_short}} sends a request to renew the certificate 31 days before it expires.
 If the domain validation completes successfully, your certificate is renewed automatically.

 1. If you're [ordering a certificate](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation options.
    1. To rotate the certificate automatically 31 days before it expires, switch the rotation toggle to **On**.